atfutures-labs/osmod/scripts/README.md

     ## [1] 18

-Slightly more bulidings with specified levels, but still not enough to be useful.
-And unforuntely only one building with `height` value:
+Slightly more buildings with specified levels, but still not enough to be useful.
+And unfortunately only one building with `height` value:

 ``` r
 table (bc$osm_polygons$height)